marmonkin/portfolio/README.md

 For this project I was selected as part of a small team to develop Spaceship Cannoneer for an external client, [Kalla Gameworks](https://www.kallagameworks.com/), which was intended for presentation to a partner company. <br>
 We were given a lot of creative liberty on this one, having only an old GDD for a different game as a reference, which is why we were having frequent meetings with Kalla Gameworks representative to discuss the changes and future course of development.

 I led design efforts for the project, driving decisions on gameplay mechanics and visual style in collaboration with the team.
-Additionally I contributed to gameplay programming and served as a contact for client communication.
+Additionally I contributed to gameplay programming and served as a contact for client communication, as well as, naturally, writing all design documentation.

 Here are the systems that I built:
 - Holographic Map